Planning a quick getaway to the City of Brotherly Love? Read on for a detailed look at how to spend a weekend in Philadelphia.

 Diet later.
 Spending a weekend in Philadelphia is best when it includes the finer things in life, like cheesesteaks, donuts, and craft beer.
 Save that diet for after your trip and enjoy yourself.
 The quinoa will still be there when you get back.

 Walk or use public transport.
 Philadelphia is one of the most walkable cities in the US.
 Getting around on foot ensures you take in the surroundings and also burn off some of those calories!
+You can see a lot with long walks during 2 days in Philadelphia.

 When your feet get tired, the city has a pretty solid public transportation system.
 For just a 2 day trip, you can rely mostly on the Philly PHLASH Downtown Loop bus, which costs just $2 per ride.